Volkswagen Up: Škoda Citigo

+SEAT Mii

+The SEAT Mii, like the Citigo, is a rebadged version of the Up, with noticeable differences to the front and rear fascias.
+The Mii was launched in the Spanish home market simultaneously with the Up and Citigo in October 2011.
+It began sales in other European countries from the second quarter of 2012.
+It was manufactured at the Volkswagen Plant in Bratislava, Slovakia.
+Primarily sold in Europe, it received no noticeable facelifts, unlike the Citigo.
+A fully electric version, the SEAT Mii electric, with a 36.8kWh lithium-ion battery and a range of 205 km, was mass produced from 2019 to 2020.
+In 2020, SEAT decided to discontinue the electric models, following the 2021 discontinuation of the entire Mii lineup.

 Concept models

 From 2007 through to 2010 Volkswagen showed a number of concept versions of the Up prior to the launch of the production-ready version in 2011.

 2007 Up concept

 The two-door Up concept debuted at the 2007 IAA International Motor Show Germany in Germany, with a rear-wheel drive, rear-mounted, boxer engine and 18 inch wheels.

 The interior is designed to accommodate four adults, and features flat-folding, air inflatable seats.
 It also has two monitors on the dashboard, one showing vehicle statistics and the other controlling the in-car multimedia system.
 The car measures 3.45 m in length and has a width of 1.63 m.

 2007 Space Up concept

 The four-door four-seater mini MPV styled space up! concept car debuted at the 2007 Tokyo Auto Show in Japan.

 The Space Up concept had all the features of the first concept, but with four-doors and 23 cm longer at 3.68 m (15 cm shorter than the Volkswagen Fox).
 The 'butterfly' doors open in a similar manner to those on the Mazda RX-8; the front doors conventionally hinged at the front, whilst the rears are hinged at the rear from the C-pillar, eliminating the B-pillar.
 Its wheelbase is also larger at 2.56 m but retains the same width as the Up at 1.63 m.

 Also for the first time Volkswagen showed images of its internal combustion engine, a Fuel Stratified Injection (FSI) petrol engine.